-The success in practice of materialisation-based systems led to the development of the RL profile of OWL 2 [22], a large subset of OWL 2 for which query answering is known to be both theoretically tractable (in polynomial time w.r.t. the size of the data), and practically realisable via materialisation.
-This combination of features has made OWL 2 RL increasingly popular, and state-of-the-art RL reasoners such as OWLim [1] and Oracle's native inference engine of Oracle Spatial and Graph [34, 20] provide robust and scalable support for SPARQL query answering over OWL 2 RL ontologies and RDF data sets.
+The success in practice of materialisation-based systems led to the development of the RL profile of OWL 2 [22], a large subset of OWL 2 for which query answering is known to be both theoretically tractable (in polynomial time w.r.t the size of the data), and practically realisable via materialisation.
+This combination of features has made OWL 2 RL increasingly popular, and state-of-the-art RL reasoners such as OWLim [1] and Oracle's RDF Semantic Graph [35] provide robust and scalable support for SPARQL query answering over OWL 2 RL ontologies and RDF data sets.